conlin-matt/SurfRCaT/README.md

 Steps for building SurfRCaT from source:
 1) Clone or download the SurfRCaT repository into a folder of your choosing.
-2) If you don'e already have it, download the appropriate Anaconda distribution for your machine from [here](https://www.anaconda.com/distribution/).
+2) If you don't already have it, download the appropriate Anaconda distribution for your machine from [here](https://www.anaconda.com/distribution/).
 Use the Python 3.7 64-bit version.
 Anaconda is an all-in-one package and environment manager, and makes downloading and dealing with Python packages relatively painless.
-3) Open an Anconda prompt by searcing for 'Anaconda' in the Windows search bar and selecting the prompt.
+3) Open an Anaconda prompt by searching for 'Anaconda' in the Windows search bar and selecting the prompt.
 On a Mac, open a terminal window.
 4) Create a new environment called SurfRCaT_env containing Python 3.6 and the pdal package by running the following two commands in the Anaconda prompt (with an 'Enter' press between the commands):
 ```bash
 conda create -n SurfRCaT_env -c conda-forge python=3.6 python-pdal